trobs98/login_library/README.md

 # Login Library

-This library is intended to be used as a login page that can be imported into a project as:
+This library is intended to be used as an authentication template that can be imported into further projects as:
 - A frontend UI for a login page modal
 - A backend to deal with authentication and authorization
 - A database that stores user information and user audit data